 An international comparison between 11 high-income countries reveals very telling results.
-According to CommonWealth Fund’s international health care analysis of Australia, Canada, France, Germany, the Netherlands, New Zealand, Norway, Sweden, Switzerland, the United Kingdom, and the United States, America ranks first at 16.6% in health care spending as a percentage of GDP but comes in last at 11th place in terms of performance rankings.
+According to Commonwealth Fund’s international health care analysis, America ranks first at 16.6% in health care spending as a percentage of GDP.
+Still, it comes in last at 11th place in terms of performance rankings.

-There’s no denying it: the current health care system has neither been in favor of doctor nor patient for quite some time now.
-This has taken a heavy toll on American family physicians as the physician burnout rate remains at an alarming level throughout the decade.
+There’s no denying it: the current health care system has neither been in favor of doctors nor patients for quite some time now.
+This has taken a heavy toll on American family physicians as the physician burnout rate remains alarming throughout the decade.

-Based on Medscape’s National Physician Burnout & Suicide Report 2020, 42% of physicians reported that they are burnt out, with the following specialties topping the charts, as follows: Urology, Neurology, Nephrology, Diabetes & Endocrinology, and Community Family Practice.
+Based on Medscape’s National Physician Burnout & Suicide Report 2020, 42% of physicians reported that they are burnt out.
+The following specialties are topping the charts: urology, neurology, nephrology, diabetes & endocrinology, and community family practice.

 Personal, albeit anonymous, testimonies included in the Medscape report also reveal that long hours, overwhelming workload, and lack of support are some of the major factors which push physicians to their breaking point.

-Imagine this: in exchange/addition to an affordable monthly subscription fee (something like your Spotify or Netflix subscription), patients get unrestricted access to their family doctor; they no longer have to queue at their community family practice center; and they get genuine, first-class treatment from their family care physicians the way it should be.
+They no longer have to queue at their community family practice center, and they get genuine, first-class treatment from their family care physicians the way it should be.

-Although patients will still have to retain their insurance plan, the plus side is that they are now able to reduce their premiums to cover hospitalization and in-patient services only.
+Although patients will still have to retain their insurance plan, the plus side is that they can now reduce their premiums to cover hospitalization and in-patient services only.

-This also minimizes a patient’s interaction with third parties such as insurance companies and corporate hospitals, rewarding them with premium health care in its most genuine form – direct access to their family care physicians, discounted lab procedures and out-patient services, and a slew of many other benefits.
+This also minimizes a patient’s interaction with third parties such as insurance companies and corporate hospitals.
+It is rewarding them with premium health care in its most genuine form – direct access to their family care physicians, discounted lab procedures and out-patient services, and a slew of many other benefits.

-There are stark contrasts between the traditional, fee-for-service health care model and the Direct Primary Care/Concierge Family Medicine model but one thing is for certain: in the latter, American family physicians are finally able to conduct their community family practice on their own terms.
+There are stark contrasts between the traditional, fee-for-service health care model and the direct primary care/concierge medicine model.
+But still, American family physicians can conduct their community family practice on their terms.

 As a patient, here are key differences between the two health care models you should be aware of:

-In the traditional health care model, it is close to impossible to find a primary care doctor that sees less than 2,000-3,000 patients.
-Direct Primary Care/Concierge Family Medicine physicians have the privilege of seeing 200-800 patients only.
+It is nearly impossible in the traditional health care model to find a primary care physician who sees less than 2,000-3,000 patients.
+Direct primary care (DPC)/concierge family medicine physicians have the privilege of seeing 200-800 patients only.

-Patients in the traditional health care model are only able to see their family care physicians for 5-10 minutes.
-DPC/Concierge Family Medicine patients, on the other hand, are able to sit down and talk to their primary care doctors for 30 to 60 minutes.
+Patients in the traditional health care model can only see their family care physicians for 5-10 minutes.
+On the other hand, direct primary care (DPC) /concierge family medicine patients can sit down and talk to their primary care doctors for 30 to 60 minutes.

 Scrambling to find a primary care doctor is a major pain point in the traditional health care model, especially when the patient is sick.
-Direct Primary Care/Concierge Family Medicine physicians provide round-the-clock, specialized routine care, even more so when the patient is sick.
+Direct primary care (DPC)/concierge family medicine physicians provide round-the-clock, specialized routine care, even more so when the patient is sick.

 Booking an appointment at your community family practice center is a nightmare, with its tedious, time-consuming procedures.
-With the Direct Primary Care/Concierge Family Medicine model, patients no longer have to go through a middleman to see their family care physicians.
+With the direct primary care (DPC)/concierge family medicine model, patients no longer have to go through a middleman to see their family care physicians.
 They have 24/7 access to their primary doctor’s direct line.

-An American family physician in the traditional, fee-for-service health care model tend to make decisions based on the best interests of insurance companies and corporate hospital owners.
-Instead of their patients’ well-being, the bigger priority is putting insurance companies or corporate hospital owners in a financially better position.
+An American family physician in the traditional, fee-for-service health care model tends to make decisions based on insurance companies' best interests and corporate hospital owners.
+Instead of their patients' well-being, the bigger priority is putting insurance companies or corporate hospital owners in a financially better position.

-Instead of being able to find a primary care doctor they can rely on and trust, patients are usually passed on from one specialist to another in the traditional health care model.
+Instead of finding a primary care doctor they can rely on and trust, patients, are usually passed on from one specialist to another in the traditional health care model.
 This is so that family care physicians are rid of the risk of liability.

-On the contrary, Direct Primary Care and Concierge Family Medicine physicians have all the time they need to fully understand a patient’s medical condition and to instill patient adherence (the degree to which a patient correctly follows their family doctor’s medical advice).
+On the contrary, direct primary care (DPC)/concierge family medicine physicians have all the time to fully understand a patient's medical condition and instill patient adherence (the degree to which a patient correctly follows their family doctor's medical advice).

-The practice of an American family physician in the traditional health care model is limited to the clinic alone.
-Unlike Direct Primary Care and Concierge Family Medicine physicians who are on-call for sick visits and home appointments, traditional family care physicians are not expected to see patients outside of their office.
+An American family physician's practice in the traditional health care model is limited to the clinic alone.
+Unlike direct primary care physicians and concierge medicine doctors who are on-call for sick visits and home appointments, traditional family care physicians are not expected to see patients outside of their office.

 Traditional family medicine doctors are so overburdened that it seems they have misplaced their patient advocacy.
 They do not have the luxury to establish a genuine connection with their patients.

-On the other hand, an American family physician in the Direct Primary Care/Concierge Family Medicine model regards patients like family.
+On the other hand, an American family physician in the direct primary care (DPC)/concierge family medicine model regards patients like family.
 They treat their patients with meticulous care and genuine concern, especially when their patients are sick.
-This creates a layer of trust in the doctor-patient relationship – something that is vital to optimizing patient adherence.
+This creates a layer of trust in the doctor-patient relationship – which is vital to optimizing patient adherence.

 This monthly membership fee, which usually costs a couple of dinners out only, provides patients with unlimited doctor visits, premium health care, and a more tight-knit relationship with their family medicine doctor.

-Even if patients still have to retain their insurance premiums for ER visits, surgical expenses, and other in-patient services, the Direct Primary Care and Concierge Family Medicine model covers everything else under routine primary care and other out-patient services.
+Even if patients still have to retain their insurance premiums for ER visits, surgical expenses, and other in-patient services, the direct primary care (DPC)/concierge family medicine model covers everything else under routine primary care and other out-patient services.

 Trust us: you can’t find a primary care doctor in the traditional health care model that offers all of these priceless benefits.

-1. An American family physician in the Direct Primary Care/Concierge Family Medicine practice is like an old friend.
+1. An American family physician in the direct primary care (DPC)/concierge family medicine practice is like an old friend.

-You no longer need to queue just to see them; there is no need to endure robotic, insincere appointments; and you are able to sit down and spend enough time with them.
+You no longer need to queue to see them; there is no need to endure robotic, insincere appointments; and you can sit down and spend enough time with them.

 A crucial factor that draws American family physicians to this new health care model is time.
 The Izbicki brothers, who originally came from community family practice for another practicing physician and then a local hospital, were so frustrated for not being able to spend enough time with their patients.